regg00/home-assistant.io/source/voice_control/builtin_sentences.markdown

 - *set a timer for 5 minutes*
 - *5 minute timer*
 - *set a 20 minute timer for pizza*
+- *set a timer for 1 hour and 3 minutes*
+  - Don't say *set a timer for 63 minutes*.
+Break it up into hours, minutes, and seconds (if needed)

 ### Cancelling